Business

 However, that isn’t the only reason your business needs a firewall.
 There are several ways a well-configured firewall can make it easier for your business to work effectively.

-In this article, we’ll look at various uses of a firewall and why it’s a necessary component for your business’s cyber security.
+In this article, we’ll look at why a firewall is a necessary component for your business’s cyber security.

 One of the worst things that can happen to your company is an outsider having complete remote access to your data.
 It can lead to leaks, and in the worst-case scenario, you can lose control and access to your data.